Canon 77D vs Leica SL

-Both the 77D and the SL are recent models that are part of the current product line-up.
-The 77D replaced the earlier Canon T6s, while the SL does not have a direct predecessor.
+The 77D is a recent model that features in the current product line-up of Canon.
+In contrast, the SL has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Which of the two cameras – the Canon 77D or the Leica SL – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 77D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.